atlenord/docker-pi-hole/notes.md

 > CONF_SWAPSIZE=0

-Add following to the end of the line:
+Add following to the end of the line.

 `$ sudo nano /boot/cmdline.txt`